Classical-to-Quantum Crossover in 2D TMD Field-Effect Transistors: A First-Principles Study via Sub-10 nm Channel Scaling Beyond the Boltzmann Tyranny: Introduction

 Although the NEGF-DFT framework, combined with the Landauer formalism, is fundamentally a quantum transport approach, we demonstrate in Subsec.~\ref{sec:asymptotic} that the resulting quantum transport current asymptotically reproduces the classical thermionic emission current in the appropriate limit.
-The corresponding principle enables a rigorous investigation of the crossover in transport mechanisms—from quantum tunneling to classical thermionic emission—as the channel length increases and the temperature rises in scaled field-effect transistors (FETs).
+The correspondence principle enables a rigorous investigation of the crossover in transport mechanisms—from quantum tunneling to classical thermionic emission—as the channel length increases and the temperature rises in scaled field-effect transistors (FETs).
 This combined framework also enables a comprehensive investigation of FET performance, including the OFF current, ON/OFF current ratio, subthreshold swing, and the operational range of efficient performance across gate voltages $V_g$ from –1.5 to 1.5 V and temperatures ranging from 100 to 500 K, as the channel length is scaled from 12 nm down to 3 nm.
-Notably, we demonstrate that the shortest nanojunctions (3 nm) exhibit pronounced quantum transport characteristics, with a subthreshold swing that surpasses the classical limit known as the Boltzmann tyranny.
+Notably, we demonstrate that the shortest nanojunctions (3 nm) exhibit pronounced quantum transport characteristics, with a subthreshold swing (SS) that surpasses the Boltzmann tyranny (BT).

-From the analysis of the OFF current and ON/OFF ratio, two characteristic temperatures, $T_{\text{op}}$ and $T_{\text{c}}$ are observed: (1) $T_{\text{op}}$ denotes at which the OFF current reaches its minimum, indicating the most efficient suppression of leakage current in the OFF state; (2) $T_{\text{c}}$ denotes the temperature above which thermionic emission overwhelmingly dominates, and the subthreshold swing approaches the classical limit, $\frac{\ln(10) (k_B T / e)}{\alpha_{\mathrm{in}}}$, as determined by the Boltzmann tyranny and modulated by the gate efficiency parameter $\alpha_{\mathrm{in}}$.
+From the analysis of the OFF current and ON/OFF ratio, two characteristic temperatures, $T_{\text{op}}$ and $T_{\text{c}}$ are observed: (1) $T_{\text{op}}$ denotes at which the OFF current reaches its minimum, indicating the most efficient suppression of leakage current in the OFF state; (2) $T_{\text{c}}$ denotes the temperature above which thermionic emission overwhelmingly dominates, and the subthreshold swing approaches $\mathrm{BT}/\alpha_{\mathrm{in}}$.